microsoft/vscode-docs/docs/remote/containers.md

 * [Stand-Alone Dev Sandboxes](#working-with-a-developer-sandbox): Even if you are not deploying your application into a containerized environment, you may still want to isolate your build and runtime environment from your local OS or to edit, run, and debug code in an environment that is more representative of production.
 A single, stand-alone "dev sandbox" container can be used to achieve these goals even if you are not familiar with containers and/or do not deploy into a container in production.
 For example, today you may be running some code on your local macOS or Windows machine that is ultimately deployed to a Linux VM or server in production.

 * **Container Deployed Applications**: In this case, you plan to deploy the application into one or more containers but would like to take advantage of the same benefits that stand-alone dev sandboxes provide.
-VS Code currently supports working with container based applications defined in a number of ways:
+VS Code currently supports working with container-based applications defined in a number of ways:

   * [Dockerfile](#using-a-dockerfile): You are working on a single container / service that is described using a single `Dockerfile`.